 Extra Protection Tips

-To fully protect your home’s electronics, combine surge protectors with other safety measures:
+To fully protect your home’s electronics, combine surge protectors with other safety measures in accordance with 2020 National Electrical Code (NEC) and 2023 NEC safety standards:

 Knowing the limits of surge protectors helps you make better choices about protecting your home.
 Combining different safety strategies ensures your electronics stay safe from a variety of electrical issues.